mmarzolla/parallel-etudes/README.md

 # Parallel Etudes

-This repository contains the source code of programminf exercises that are used in the lab sessions of the High Performance Computing (HPC) course, University of Bologna, first cycle degree in Computer Science and Engineering.
+This repository contains the source code of programming exercises that are used in the lab sessions of the High Performance Computing (HPC) course, University of Bologna, first cycle degree in Computer Science and Engineering.